Otumian-empire/swift-python/exercise2.md

 ## Practicals

-1. Look into `Exercise 1 ( creating a variable)`, and for the 10 varaibles you created earlier, state their data types
+1. Look into `Exercise 1 ( creating a variable)` , and for the 10 varaibles we created earlier, state their data types

 1. What will be the data type of the following values, `'University of github', 'swift-Python', 100, 12.0, 12, 'B+', '1 + 1', 345.0, 360, 3.1432, "sipping ice cream from a linux cup"`